Troubleshooting Push source issues

 Cause

 The batch of items you uploaded to the file container contains improperly escaped or encoded characters.
-For example, the batch may contain double quotes in string values that aren’t escaped.
+For example, the batch may contain double quotes in string values that should be escaped.

 Resolution

-When uploading batches of items to a file container, ensure proper formatting using JSON libraries or tools for your programming language.
+When uploading batches of items to a file container, use JSON libraries or tools for your programming language to ensure proper formatting.

 Total metadata size limit exceeded